bytecodealliance/wasmtime/cranelift/docs/testing.md

     }
 ```

-Every reachable extended basic block except for the entry block has an
+Every reachable basic block except for the entry block has an
 *immediate dominator* which is a jump or branch instruction.
 This test passes
 if the `dominates:` annotations on the immediate dominator instructions are
 both correct and complete.